ecmwf/metview-docs/docs/confluence/odb_tutorial.rst

 Changing the Title
 ==================

-To change the automatically generated ODB title you need to simply drag an already prepared `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icon called 'title' into the **Display Window**.
+To change the automatically generated ODB title you need to simply drag an already prepared :ref:`Text Plotting <mtext_icon>` icon called 'title' into the **Display Window**.

 Scatter Plots
 *************